reciprocalreviews/reciprocalapp/DESIGN.md

 There are four key types of data in RR:

 - **Scholars**, which correspond to individual scholars, identified by [ORCIDs](https://orcid.org/).
 Scholars can volunteer for **Sources** and can spend and earn **Tokens** for that volunteer work, as well as receive **Token** gifts.
 Scholars can also have "editor" status on zero or more **Sources**.
+Scholars can also have "minter" status, which gives them the ability to create new tokens in a source's currency.
+An individual scholar cannot be both an editor and a minter, as this would allow editors to enrich themselves without oversight.

-- **Tokens**, which are a currency representing one unit of peer review labor.
+- **Tokens**, which are a per-source currency representing one unit of peer review labor.
 Tokens are typically spent to compensate others for their reviewing labor.
 Tokens are typically earned for reviewing labor.
 There may be many other creative uses for tokens (e.g., gifts, incentives, etc.).
+Tokens are minted in proportion to scholars, to ensure that there is a balance between labor needed and labor provided.
+Too few tokens would mean that publishing slows because people cannot find enough of them to submit for peer review.
+Too many tokens means that quality and timeliness suffers, because everyone has more than enough tokens to publish, and therefore have no incentive to review.

 - **Sources**, which are named and curated collections of publications (e.g. journals, conferences) that have their own token costs and rewards for reviewing labor.